z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

     -   The successor's border is highlighted with the accent color.
     -   `action`: `{ "type": "HIGHLIGHT_NODE", "reason": "successor" }`.
 4.  **Re-linking and Removal:**
-    -   The value of the node-to-be-deleted is replaced with the successor's value.
-    -   The successor node is now the one to be removed.
-All edges connected to the node being physically removed are hidden.
-    -   `action`: `{ "type": "HIDE_EDGE", "edgeIds": [...] }`.
+    -   The node to be deleted is unlinked and replaced in the tree structure by its successor or child.
+This implementation uses **node replacement**, not value replacement, for a more accurate visualization.
     -   The layout is recalculated without the removed node.
     -   `action`: `{ "type": "UPDATE_LAYOUT_NODES" }`.
 All nodes animate to their final positions.
     -   `action`: `{ "type": "UPDATE_LAYOUT_EDGES" }`.
 All edges animate to their final positions.